-The store provides contact with, and feedback from, the members.
+The stores provides contact with, and feedback from, the members.
 It is a meeting place for like-minded gardeners where problems (mainly gardening) can be discussed, and hopefully answers provided.
 Between the staff (all volunteers), there is a wealth of gardening experience.
+The stores can be found here.
 Opening hours are shown below.

 We maintain a list of perennials (opens in a new page), any of which might be in stock.